01 Feb 2023

 These five Ayurvedic herbs all have health benefits that are backed by modern scientific research.
 They're easy to source safely and reliably, and you can mix them with warm water for a traditional wellness-boosting drink.
 Alternatively, add them to one of our delicious Ayurvedic recipes!

-You probably know turmeric as the vibrant yellow spice that brings flavor and color to dishes like curry.
+You probably know turmeric as the vibrant yellow spice that brings flavour and colour to dishes like curry.
 However, it’s far more than mere seasoning.
 Turmeric offers numerous potential health benefits, hence its position among the most popular Ayurvedic herbs.

 This is largely thanks to turmeric’s main active compound, curcumin.
 Research shows that curcumin has genuinely impressive anti-inflammatory properties.
 In fact, studies indicate that it could be as effective as, or even better than, some anti-inflammatory drugs.(4) Moreover, it doesn't have the potential adverse side effects that pharmaceuticals often do.
 This means turmeric may help ease a range of conditions involving chronic inflammation, like arthritis and diabetes.